Liz Mills: Coaching career

-Mills began her coaching career in Sydney, Australia in 2002 whilst at Willoughby Girls High School.
-She has coached junior boys and girls club and representative teams for Northern (Sydney) Suburbs Basketball Association (NSBA), as well as senior women's representative teams at Norths.
+Mills began her basketball coaching career in Sydney, Australia in 2002 whilst still in high school (Willoughby Girls High).
+She has coached junior boys and girls club teams, as well as representative girls teams for Northern Suburbs Basketball Association (NSBA), a representative club in North Sydney, Australia.
+Prior to relocating to Africa she coached a senior women's representative team for NSBA.

 Whilst in Australia she completed an undergraduate degree in Sports Science and Sports Management (2008) at the University of Technology Sydney (UTS) and in 2014 completed a Masters of Education in Sports Coaching at the University of Sydney (USYD).

-Since 2011 Mills has been a head coach and assistant coach in Africa of top league men's club teams, national men's university teams and national men's teams.

 Prior to 2011, Mills had never coached men.
-Mills started her coaching career in Africa in Zambia, where she was the head coach for Zambia's senior men's national league team Heroes Play United during the 2011-2012 season and guided them to a national championship win.
+Mills started her coaching career in Africa in Zambia, where she was the head coach for Zambia's senior men's national league team Heroes Play United.
+Heroes went on to win the 2011/2012 national title, the first time the team had won in 8 years.
+She also coached the team the following season.
 She went on to win another national title in Zambia's senior men's league in 2015/2016 as head coach of team Matero Magic.
-Whilst coaching in Zambia, Mills was also named as head coach for the Zambian men's national university team.
-This team competed in the 2012 CUCSA Zone VI University Games, finishing second and competed in All Africa University Games (FASU) later that year where they finished third.
+Whilst coaching in Zambia, Mills was also named as head coach for the Zambian men's National University Team.
+This team competed in the 2012 CUCSA Zone VI University Games, finishing second and competed in All Africa University Games (FASU) later that year where the team finished third.

-At the club level, Mills worked with the Rwandan top league men's club team Patriots BBC for the 2019 pan-Africa Basketball Africa League Qualifiers.
+At the club level, Mills worked with the Rwandan division 1 men's club team Patriots BBC for the 2019 Basketball Africa League Qualifiers.
 She led the team to the East Division Qualification Title, with the team going undefeated in the two rounds of qualifiers.
 The team went on to compete in the 2021 Basketball Africa League.